Location: In Van Zandt, Rains, and Hunt

 Good topographic maps are available from local businesses and online sources.

 All species are currently managed under statewide regulations.
+However, new catfish limits will take effect September 1, 2016.

 Striped bass, hybrid striped bass and white bass are vital to the local economy, providing excellent fisheries especially in the lake's open water areas.
 Striped and hybrid bass are stocked annually by TPWD to maintain the fisheries.
 Channel and blue catfish are abundant, along with limited numbers of flathead catfish.
 Largemouth bass is also a popular sportfish in this reservoir.
 Crappie fishing can be good around standing timber, bridge pilings, and artificial fish attractors.